Current as of: December 21, 2024 - 09:43

 Day 4

-Today we make an exciting exploration of a core region for brown bear and grey wolf.
-Red fox, European badger, pine marten, stone marten and European wildcat are also common here, and recently, during his research, the tour leader Julian has also discovered the presence of golden jackal.
-Following on the trail of these animals through hauntingly beautiful and remote landscapes, we cross streams, butterfly-filled meadows and peaceful forests, before finally plunging down into the depths of a gorge.
-This evening, after dinner, the first half of the group will have their second visit to the bear hide.
+Today we make an exciting exploration in a core region for brown bears.
+During our walk, we should see numerous signs of their activity, including several of their scent rubbing posts, and learn about the key role these trees play in bear society and reproduction.
+The bears share this region with a host of other carnivores, including wolves, red foxes, European badgers, pine martens, stone martens, least weasels and European wildcats.
+Recently, the tour leader Julian also discovered the presence of a golden jackal.
+On the trail of these animals, we pass through beautiful and remote landscapes, crossing streams, butterfly-filled meadows and peaceful forests, before finally plunging into the depths of a gorge.
+After returning to the hotel, and dinner, there is a third opportunity (for a maximum of six people) to visit to the bear hide.

 Distance covered: 8mi (13km)